Is RV comprehensive and collision coverage required?

 Is RV comprehensive and collision coverage worth it?

 Other considerations would be the value of your RV, how much you can afford to pay out of pocket for repairs, and how often you use the RV.
 More valuable RVs stand to lose more in value when damaged and tend to cost more to repair.
 The more yours is worth, the more sense it might make to protect it.
-The more you use your RV, the more opportunities it must be damaged.

 How to get customized RV coverage